Azure/azure-sdk-for-js/sdk/communication/communication-administration/README.md

 const client = new PhoneNumberAdministrationClient(CONNECTION_STRING);
 ```

-#### Creating an instance of PhoneNumberAdministrationClient with TokenCredential
+#### Creating an instance of PhoneNumberAdministrationClient with Azure Active Directory Authentication

 ```typescript
 import { PhoneNumberAdministrationClient } from "@azure/communication-administration";